Javier-Sinuka/TP_CONCURRENTE_2025_DL/CONTRIBUTING.md

 ## 6 .
 Contact

 Questions or blockers?
-Open a GitHub Discussion or send a message through the `#prog-concurrente` channel on Discord.
+Feel free to open a new discussion on GitHub to share your thoughts or ask questions!

 ---